StanJulia/Stan.jl/docs/src/INSTALLATION.md

 I typically prefer cmdstan not to include the cmdstan version number in the above path to cmdstan (no update needed when the cmdstan version is updated).

-Currently tested with cmdstan 2.27.0
+Currently tested with cmdstan 2.28.1.

+Note: Future versions of the StanJulia packages, in particular StanSample.jl v5.1, will start to support multithreading in the `cmdstan` binary and will require cmdstan v2.28.1 and up.